-I teach this with one hand on the stomach and one hand on the lower back.
-I get my clients to activate the core and then move from standing into a squat position.
+I teach this with one hand on the stomach and one on the lower back.
+I get my clients to activate the core and move from standing to squatting.

-I will get them to hold the squat position for 10 seconds and then move back into standing for 10 repetitions.
+I will get them to hold the squat position for 10 seconds and then move back into standing for ten repetitions.

-We are working on the activation, endurance and strength of the core, and good motor patterns for the squat.
+We are working on the core’s activation, endurance, strength, and good motor patterns for the Squat.

 ¼ Squat Exercises Exercises

-After they have mastered the “standing to 1/4 Squat” exercise, I will get them to hold a 1/4 squat position and perform a variety of exercises.
+After they have mastered the “standing to 1/4 Squat” exercise, I will get them to hold a 1/4 squat position and perform various activities.
+They activate their core and keep the quarter squat position during the complete set of the movement.
 It can be narrow grip rows or pec fly exercises.
-They activate their core and hold the quarter squat position during the full set of the exercise.

 I hope this gives you some more ideas on what to do if you or your client has knee pain when squatting.